sai-beekle/Kubernetes/K8sIntroduction.md

  ## Why you need Kubernetes and what it can do??

   Containers are a good way to bundle and run your applications.
 In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
 For example, if a container goes down, another container needs to start.
-Wouldnâ€™t it be easier if this behavior was handled by a system?
+Wouldn’t it be easier if this behavior was handled by a system?

-  Thatâ€™s how Kubernetes comes to the rescue!
+  That’s how Kubernetes comes to the rescue!
 Kubernetes provides you with a framework to run distributed systems resiliently.
 It takes care of scaling and failover for your application, provides deployment patterns, and more.
 For example,  **Kubernetes can easily manage a canary deployment for your system.**

   Note
   > Canary deployments are a pattern for rolling out releases to a subset of users or servers.
 The idea is to first deploy the change to a small subset of servers, test it, and then roll the change out to the rest of the servers.